Reaper8202/RedditGenerator/README.md

 # Reddit Video Generator

-*This project is further explained in [this video](https://youtu.be/ZmSb3LZDdf0)*

-*This code is meant only for educational reference and will not be maintained.
-Because of this, the repo is archived and is in a read-only state*

----
 This program generates a .mp4 video automatically by querying the top post on the r/askreddit subreddit, and grabbing several comments.
 The workflow of this program is:
 - Install dependencies